Vina Mazumdar: Early life and education

 Vina Mazumdar was born in a middle-class Bengali household in Kolkata, the youngest of five children, three boys and two girls.
 Her father, Prakash Majumdar, was an engineer.
+His work meant the family moved frequently, giving her family varied exposure to different regions and languages of India.
+Mazumdar later described her mother as the strongest influence on her upbringing.
 Her uncle was the noted historian R.C.
 Majumdar (1888–1980).
-She did her schooling from St. John's Diocesan Girls' Higher Secondary School, Kolkata, then studied at Women's College, Banaras Hindu University, and subsequently at Asutosh College, the University of Calcutta, where she became the secretary of the Ashutosh College Girls Students Union.
-While at the college, she organised a meeting in the support of Rama Rao Committee which recommended expansion of the inheritance rights for daughters through crucial Hindu Law Reform.
-In 1947, just after independence, she went to St Hugh's College, Oxford, where she completed her graduation in 1951.
-She returned to Oxford University in 1960 and received her D.Phil. there in 1962.
+She did her schooling from St. John's Diocesan Girls' Higher Secondary School, Kolkata, then studied at Women's College, Banaras Hindu University (also known as Mahila Maha Vidyalaya), and subsequently at Asutosh College, the University of Calcutta, where she got involved in student politics, took part in demonstrations during the 1940s and became the secretary of the Ashutosh College Girls Students Union.
+While at the college, she organised a meeting in support of the Rama Rao Committee, which recommended the expansion of the inheritance rights for daughters through crucial Hindu Law Reform.
+In 1946, she moved to Delhi and lived with her father while preparing for the Oxford entrance examinations.
+She later recalled during this period witnessing the Constituent Assembly debates, the midnight transfer-of-power session in August 1947 and, on the following morning, the lowering of the British national flag and the Indian tricolour being raised.